-The increase in total cost of revenue was primarily due to increases in:
+The increase in total cost of revenue for the three- and six-month periods ended June 30, 2014 as compared to the same periods in 2013 was primarily due to increases in:

-- amounts paid to network providers for bandwidth and service-related fees to support the increase in traffic served on our network; - · payroll and related costs of service personnel due to headcount growth to support our Service and Support Solutions revenue growth; and - depreciation and amortization of network equipment and internal-use software as we continued to invest in our infrastructure.
+- payroll and related costs of service personnel due to headcount growth to support our Service and Support Solutions revenue growth, as well as headcount growth to support our other solution categories; - · amounts paid to network providers for bandwidth fees to support the increase in traffic served on our network; and - · depreciation and amortization of network equipment and internal-use software as we continued to invest in our infrastructure.

-In recent years, we have reduced our network bandwidth costs per unit, co-location fees and other network-related expenses, which contributed to the decrease in our cost of revenue as a percentage of revenue during the three months ended March 31, 2014 as compared to the same period in 2013.
+In recent years, we have reduced our network bandwidth costs per unit and have successfully managed our co-location fees, which contributed to the decrease in our cost of revenue as a percentage of revenue during the three- and six-month periods ended June 30, 2014 as compared to the same periods in 2013.

 We have long-term purchase commitments for bandwidth usage and co-location services with various network and Internet service providers.
-Our minimum commitments related to bandwidth usage and co-location services are consistent with the amounts reported in our annual report on Form 10-K for the year ended December 31, 2013.
+Our minimum commitments related to bandwidth usage and co-location services may vary from period to period depending on the timing and length of contract renewals with our service providers.
+There have been no significant changes to the commitments reported in our annual report on Form 10-K for the year ended December 31, 2013, other than normal period to period variations.

-We believe that cost of revenue will increase during the remaining quarters of 2014 as compared to the first quarter of 2014, primarily because we expect to deploy more servers and deliver more traffic on our network, which will result in higher expenses associated with the increased traffic and additional colocation fees.
+We believe that cost of revenue will increase during the remainder of 2014 as compared to the first six months of 2014, primarily because we expect to deploy more servers and deliver more traffic on our network, which will result in higher expenses associated with the increased traffic and additional co-location fees.
 Such costs are likely to be partially offset by lower bandwidth costs per unit and continued efficiency in network deployment.
-Additionally, for the remaining quarters of 2014, we anticipate amortization of internal-use software development costs to increase, along with higher payroll and related costs associated with an increase in headcount of our network and professional services personnel and related expenses.
-We plan to continue to make investments in our network in the expectation that our customer base will continue to expand and sales of our services to existing customers will also continue to grow.
+Additionally, for the remaining quarters of 2014, we anticipate amortization of internal-use software development costs to increase, along with higher payroll and related costs associated with an increase in headcount of our network and professional services personnel.
+We plan to continue to make investments in our network in the expectation that our customer base and sales of services to our existing customers will continue to grow.